rokon12/rokon12.github.io/README.md

 [Read further^](https://www.infoq.com//news/2023/07/jep-451-balancing-serviceability/?itm_source=infoq&itm_campaign=user_page&itm_medium=link)

-### JetBrains Unveils AI Assistant for IntelliJ-based IDEs and .NET Tools (2023-07-24)
+### JetBrains Unveils AI Assistant for IntelliJ-Based IDEs and .NET Tools (2023-07-24)
 JetBrains, the software development company known for creating the IntelliJ IDEA, has announced the introduction of a new AI Assistant in its Early Access Program (EAP) builds for all IntelliJ-based IDEs and .NET tools.
 This significant addition is aimed at transforming the landscape of software development tools by integrating generative AI and large language models into JetBrains' products....
 [Read further^](https://www.infoq.com//news/2023/07/jetbrains-unveils-ai-assistant/?itm_source=infoq&itm_campaign=user_page&itm_medium=link)